Categories

 Objective: Ensure the plugin is stable before and after release.

-a.
-Pre-Release Testing
+A. Pre-Release Testing

 Method: Deploy the plugin to a staging environment for final checks.